Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Purpose: This exercise helps simulates a crowded corridor and demonstrates that the team can move about politely in pedestrian traffic and under control in public places.

-Procedure: The handler and animal walk through a "crowd" of three people, passing close by them.
+Procedure: The handler and animal walk through a "crowd" of at least three people, passing close by them.
 The Animal may show some interest in the strangers, but not appear over-exuberant, shy, frightened, or resentful.
 Dogs walk (unless small) and other animals are carried.
 The handler should be aware of the animal's behavior and support the animal in a friendly tone.

 Exercise 7 - Reaction to Distractions